-Choosing the best roofing contractor is vital to protecting your home.
+Choosing the best roofing company is vital to protecting your home.
 Your roof is one of the biggest investments you will make in your lifetime.
 Roofs in Florida endure countless storms, intense heat and hurricane force winds, leaving them vulnerable to damage and advanced eroding.
 When your roof requires repair or replacement, you want to make sure you’re choosing the right contractor.
-Homeowners need to feel 100 percent confident in their roofing contractor, and rest easy knowing their home will be taken care of.
-Read on to learn 7 helpful tips to help you choose the best roofing contractor.
+Homeowners need to feel 100 percent confident in their roofing company, and rest easy knowing their home will be taken care of.
+Read on to learn 7 helpful tips to help you choose the best roofing company.

 Always Get Referrals.

 You don’t just want to go with the first roofing company who knocks on your door.
 You want referrals from friends and neighbors who can vouch for a contractor’s abilities, project management and efficiency.
 Referrals can significantly cut the chance of potential scams or a job done poorly.